Hospice & Palliative Medicine Certification Scoring and Results

 Information for Candidates Certified by Other Boards

 The registration period and Reporting of Examination Results information published above applies only to ABIM diplomates.
-Candidates from co-sponsoring Boards should contact their primary certification Board for information about registration processes and deadlines, which may vary.
+Candidates from co-sponsoring Boards (American Board of Family Medicine, American Board of Pediatrics, American Board of Anesthesiology, and American Board of Emergency Medicine) should contact their primary certification Board for information about registration processes and deadlines, which may vary.

 If you are a diplomate of a co-sponsoring ABMS member Board, you will not receive any notification from ABIM regarding your examination results*.
 You will be notified of your examination results by your primary certification Board.
 Any questions about examination results and scoring should be directed to your primary certification Board.